-In case, you are not using an electrical heater with thermostat in the greenhouse, you can measure the temperature inside with the room and prepare it for heating using other methods.
+In case, you are not using an electrical heater with a thermostat in the greenhouse, you can measure the temperature inside the room and prepare it for heating using other methods.

 Regular plant watering and condensation can lead to excessive moisture build-up inside the greenhouse.
 This can eventually prompt the growth of fungal diseases on the saplings.